-Tottenham’s Alli: Reported robbery was ‘horrible experience’
+Tottenham player Alli says reported robbery was ‘horrible’

 LONDON (AP) — Tottenham and England footballer Dele Alli said he went through a “horrible experience” after a reported robbery at his home in north London.

-The midfielder referenced the incident on social media after reports he was attacked by robbers and ordered to hand over valuables.
+Tottenham urged anyone with information to assist the police after reports he was attacked by robbers and ordered to hand over valuables.

 Police confirmed they were called to a house in Barnet early Wednesday after two men gained entry and stole jewelry, including watches, before fleeing.